JRG-Developer/BetterBaseControllers/README.md

 1) Clone this repo locally onto your computer, or press `Download ZIP` to download the latest master commit.

-2) Drag the `BetterBaseControllers` folder into your project.
+2) Drag the `BetterBaseClasses` folder into your project.

-3) Delete the `BetterBaseControllers.h` file (it's a public header for when this included as a library/CocoaPod).
+3) Delete the `BetterBaseClasses.h` file (it's a public header for when this included as a library/CocoaPod).

 ### How to Use